maple-labs/maple-docs/technical-resources/loans/open-term-loans.md

 Platform Service Fee is prorated and calculated from the relevant `startDate` till the current `block.timestamp`
 $$startDate = \max(datePaid, dateFunded)$$

-$$Interval = block.timestamp - startDate$$
+$$interval = block.timestamp - startDate$$

 $$platformServiceFee = principal * platformServiceFeeRate * \frac{interval}{365*86400}$$

 # Due Dates
-There are two virtual variables `paymentDueDate()` and `defaultDate()` that define the relevant due dates depending on if a payment is late, a loan is called or if a loan is impaired.
-To compose these virtual variables an internal helper function called `_dueDates()` is used.
+There are two virtual variables `paymentDueDate()` and `defaultDate()` that define the relevant due dates depending on if a payment is late, the loan is called, the loan is impaired, or any combination thereof.
+To compose these virtual variables, an internal helper function called `_dueDates()` is used.

 ## `_dueDates()`
 Returns the due dates for `callDueDate`, `impairedDueDate` and `normalDueDate`